Amazing Animals In Europe

-If you don’t happen to own a sailboat, a good option to go whale watching is the non-profit Edmaktub, who research whale behaviour with non-invasive research techniques and invite research assistant volunteers to join them (for a fee).
+If you don’t happen to own a sailboat, a good option to go whale watching is the non-profit Edmaktub, which researches whale behaviour with non-invasive research techniques and invites research assistant volunteers to join them (for a fee).

 By Edwina | Traveling German

 Nearby Santander, on the North Coast of Spain and just a few miles away from the Cantabric sea, Cabarceno Nature Park is worth a visit.
 There one can be entertained for hours wandering around among more than 50 different species living on a semi-wilderness basis in a former iron mine environment.

 More moral than a zoo and entirely outdoors the only thing someone could wish for would be the possibility of wandering around the huge property on foot, not just your vehicle.
 Admissions are only by car to get everywhere quickly and not disturb the animals.
 If you are lucky as we were, you could spot awesome species like this zebra at sunset.

 The opening hours of the Cabarceno National Park are 0930 to 1700 Mon to Fri, Weekends 0930 to 1800.